- Questionnaire Text

 WSSTTIME reports the time of day at which the respondent's primary job usually started last week.
-Times are recorded using a 12 hour basis in the following format: HHMM.
-WSSTTIME is used in connection with WSSTAMPM to determine if the time recorded in WSSTTIME refers to the AM or PM time of day.
+Times are recorded using a 12-hour basis in the following format: HHMM.
+WSSTTIME is used in conjunction with WSSTAMPM to determine if the time recorded in WSSTTIME refers to the AM or PM time of day.

 The "primary job" is defined as the job at which the respondent worked the most hours.

 This variable is part of the Work Schedules Supplement.